Followers

 A French and Indian Fort

 During the French and Indian War, General Phineas Lyman constructed Fort Lyman here in 1755.
 Sir William Johnson, the British Superintendent for Indian Affairs, renamed it Fort Edward in 1756 to honor Prince Edward, a younger brother of the later King George III.
-After Fort William Henry fell to the French, the famed major Robert Rogers used it as a base for operations conducted by his Rangers.
-In 1759 General Jeffery Amherst's army assembled at Fort Edward for his attack on Fort Carillon and Fort St. Frederic.
-After the British took the forts, Fort Edward was significantly reduced as the war moved north.
+After Fort William Henry fell to the French, the famed Major Robert Rogers used it as a base for operations conducted by his Rangers.
+In 1759, General Jeffery Amherst's army assembled at Fort Edward for his attack on Fort Carillon and Fort St. Frederic.
+After the British captured the forts, Fort Edward was significantly diminished as the war progressed north.

 Sir William Johnson